BRI in Civil Society Dialogue

 The logo depicts a gordian knot.
 It represents the difficulty of promoting civil society dialogue across political systems.
 Through the methodology proposed in this project, we seek to create a framework that enables spaces for civil society dialogue in the context of the Belt and Road Initiative.
 The logo comprises three loops.
 They stand for Europe, China and Southeast Asia.

 The China Programme of Stiftung Asienhaus seeks to contribute to the promotion of Chinese, European and local civil society participation in BRI projects in Southeast Asia.

 The project goals are as follows: 1) The capacities of Chinese, European and Southeast Asian civil society organisations concerning their internationalisation and cooperative abilities are improved.
 2) International cooperation, exchange and changes in perspective between civil society organisations from China, Europe and Southeast Asia about BRI projects take place.
 Civil society perspectives are visible in the development policy discourse on the BRI.

 In this sense, the China Programme would like to contribute to the UN Sustainable Development Goal (SDG) 17 'Partnerships for the Goals'.
 From a cross-sectional perspective, the project also touches upon SDGs 5, 6, 7, 9, 11, 13 and 16.

 The project is funded under the title "Förderung des zivilgesellschaftlichen Dialogs im Umfeld der chinesischen Seidenstraßeninitiative", engl.
-"Promoting civil society dialogue in the context of the Belt and road Initiative", reference number N-ASL-2020-5123, by Bread for the World (May 2020 to April 2022) and under the grant number 138445 by the Ford Foundation (November 2020 to October 2021).
+"Promoting civil society dialogue in the context of the Belt and road Initiative", reference number N-ASL-2020-5123, by Bread for the World (May 2020 to April 2022, extended to October 2022) and under the grant number 138445 by the Ford Foundation (November 2020 to October 2021, extended to October 2022).